Encountering the Dakota Worldview

 Robert "Bob" A. Klanderud, of Dakota and Lakota heritage, is enrolled with the Rosebud Sioux Tribe in Minnesota.
 With Healing Minnesota Stories, a project that works towards understanding and healing between Native American and non-Native people, Bob volunteers as a teacher by guiding groups to the sacred sites of Bdote, the place where Wakpa Tanka (Mississippi River) and Mnisota Wakpa (Minnesota River) come together.
 Central to Dakota origin stories, Bdote is understood to be the center of the earth and the place where the Dakota people trace their beginning to.
 Bob served for eight years for the Division of Indian Work and Minneapolis Council of Churches as a case worker in the Fathers Program, Strengthening Family Circles program, and mentorship program for incarcerated men.
 He also served for eight years in the chaplaincy program of the department of corrections for Hennepin, Stearns, Steele, and Anoka counties.

-This program is sponsored by the Jay Phillips Center for Interfaith Learning, Justice and Peace Studies Department, and the American Culture and Difference Program, all at the University of St. Thomas.
+This program is sponsored by the Jay Phillips Center for Interfaith Learning, Justice and Peace Studies Department, the American Culture and Difference Program, and Students for Justice and Peace, all at the University of St. Thomas.